This story originally aired in February of 2017

-An estimated three million people worldwide took to the streets to participate in the Women’s March.
+An estimated three million people worldwide took to the streets to participate in the Women’s March on January 21, 2017.

 Three students — Briana Boteo, Marianna Baines, and Aglow Logovii — recorded some of their experiences from the March.
 We sat down with them before and after their trip to hear their thoughts.